5

 • "closing on raindrops or debris"

-Why others are wrong: A (It requires two touches, not one.), C (Two touches are needed, not three.), D (Climate isn't discussed.).
+Why others are wrong: A (Two touches are needed, not three.), B (It requires two touches, not one.), D (Climate isn't discussed.).